 - Goal settings for time, distance, and calories;

 - Tablet holder included;

 - No backlight on the console;

 ProForm X-Bike Duo Summary

 The ProForm X-Bike Duo is a 2-in-1 exercise bike, offering the use as a recumbent bike or as an upright bike.
 It comes with an automatic magnetic resistance system with 14 levels, and a Bluetooth console with 14 workout programs.
 The console is also iFit ready.
-However, iFit requires a membership which cost approximately $1.00 a day.
+However, iFit requires a membership that costs approximately $1.00 a day.

 I hope you found this article helpful and informative.
 If you have anything that you’d like to share or any opinions about my website, please do speak up.
 I look forward to your comments, questions, and the sharing of ideas.